kamisou/app-basso-hoogerheide/INFO.md

 - **data_objects**:
     - **input**: objects built from data coming from API requests and other sources.
 Used to introduce type safety in the codebase.
 All their fields **MUST BE** `final`.

     - **output**: objects built by the user and are sent in API requests and other servers.
 Used to introduce type safety in the codebase.
-All their fields **MUST BE** `final` and changes should be made through a `copyWith` method.
-Most importantly, they are coupled with a `ChangeNotifier` where the **BUSINESS LOGIC** and validation should go.
-These ChangeNotifiers are provided through the application with the `Riverpod` library.
+These objects **MUST HAVE** an `empty` constructor with all fields nullable and set methods for using with `onChanged` events from the interface.

 - **repository**: this is where `data_objects` are stored.
 They are coupled with `FutureProviders` that cache the computations of its asynchronous calls.
 Autodispose these values as needed.
 These are provided through the application with the `Riverpod` library.